printezisn/printezisn.github.io/src/data/posts/behind-the-scenes-blog-architecture.md

 });
 ```

-This configuration uses <a href="https://github.com/qmhc/vite-plugin-dts" target="_blank" rel="noreferrer">vite-plugin-dts</a> to provide the underlying entity types and <a href="https://github.com/vbenjs/vite-plugin-html" target="_blank" rel="noreferrer">vite-plugin-html</a> to inject variables into the page templates.
+This configuration uses <a href="https://github.com/qmhc/vite-plugin-dts" target="_blank" rel="nofollow noreferrer">vite-plugin-dts</a> to provide the underlying entity types and <a href="https://github.com/vbenjs/vite-plugin-html" target="_blank" rel="nofollow noreferrer">vite-plugin-html</a> to inject variables into the page templates.

 2\. **Module for rendering the game**
 \